rupesh1183/director-data-eng-hw/design-approach-readme.md

 ### Tooling
 1. Keep ETL processing completely out of Redshift.
 This allows for massive scalability without expensive redshift usage.
-2. Use AWS Glue for all ETL processing which allows for more robust validations and anomaly detection processes before copying data to Redshift.Also Athena is a great way for data anlysis on tables built and stood up by Hive/Presto pipelines.
+2. Use AWS Glue even while using EMRs which allows for more robust validations and anomaly detection processes before copying data to Redshift.
+Also Athena is a great way for data anlysis on tables built and stood up by Hive/Presto pipelines.
 3. Copy only the final target metrics tables to Redshift - The row count of these tables will be far less than indidvidual player level ratings tables and so will save disk space.

 ### Other Design Considerations : S3 partioning for Hive tables